sf-wdi-gaia/resources/meta-skills.md

   - Look for three main kinds of solutions:

     1. Documentation
-    2. Stack Overflow and other crowd source answers
+    2. Stack Overflow and other crowd sourced answers
     3. Blogs

 ## How to read a book on programming: